shams-nahid/My-Daily-AWS-Study/docs/Notes/Decoupling Application/01 SQS.md

 - If consumer fails to process a message couple of times it can be passed to the `DLQ`
 - We can set the threshold, how many fails attempts to allow
 - Best practice to set retention period of `14 days` for `dead letter queue`
+- While creating a `Dead Letter Queue`,
+  - For standard queue create `Standard Dead Letter Queue` in the same AWS account
+  - For fifo queue create `Fifo Dead Letter Queue` in the same AWS account

 ### Delay Queue